-Management has projected that cash on hand may not be sufficient to allow the Company to continue operations beyond November 30, 2022 if we are unable to raise additional funding for operations.
+Management has projected that cash on hand may not be sufficient to allow the Company to continue operations beyond the next 12 months if we are unable to raise additional funding for operations.
+We are currently in discussions with BitFuFu to modify our BitFuFu machine purchase agreement, and the timing and volume of any future deliveries with respect to the 60,000-unit purchase order are expected to be impacted by these discussions, and further payments on the contract are not currently expected to be made as originally scheduled.
+We cannot make any assurances as to the outcome of these discussions; however, we remain optimistic that a timely and equitable resolution can be reached.
 We expect our working capital needs to increase in the future as we continue to expand and enhance our operations.
 Our ability to raise additional funds for working capital or to pay for the purchase of cryptocurrency mining machines through equity or debt financings or other sources may depend on the financial success of our then current business and successful implementation of our key strategic initiatives, financial, economic and market conditions and other factors, some of which are beyond our control.
 No assurance can be given that we will be successful in raising the required capital at a reasonable cost and at the required times, or at all.
 Further equity financings may have a dilutive effect on shareholders and any debt financing, if available, may require restrictions to be placed on our future financing and operating activities.
 We require additional capital and if we are unsuccessful in raising that capital, we may be required to cancel our existing purchase obligations under our current mining purchase agreements, or we may not be able to continue our business operations in the cryptocurrency mining industry or we may be unable to advance our growth initiatives, either of which could adversely impact our business, financial condition and results of operations.